JuliyaShi/react-todo-list/README.md

 # react-todo-list
-Rect to do list for everyday tasks
+It is the React to do list for everyday tasks.
 You can enter this URL https://cocky-hugle-082147.netlify.app/ to try it